pglombardo/PasswordPusher/docs/promise.md

 This is mostly self-explanatory.
 Most of the changes in the last few years were at the request of users.
 This is great and will continue.

-## Other
+## What else?

-Anything else you would like to see?
+Is there anything else you would like to see here?
 [Let me know](https://github.com/pglombardo/PasswordPusher/issues/new).